Open source · CC BY 4.0

 8) Post First Build Checklist

-• Critical journeys pass in local + preview (auth, dashboard, monitor lifecycle, admin CMS edit/publish).
+• Critical journeys pass in local + preview (auth, [list your app's critical journeys], admin CMS edit/publish if applicable).

 • Verification commands pass: bun run typecheck, bun run lint, bun run test, supabase db diff.